Deborah Holland

 Deborah Holland is an American-Canadian singer-songwriter.
 She rose to national prominence in 1987 as the lead singer and songwriter of Animal Logic featuring Stanley Clarke and Stewart Copeland.

-As of March 2020, Deborah Holland has released six solo albums: Freudian Slip (1994), The Panic Is On (1997), The Book of Survival (1999), Bad Girl Once… (2006), Vancouver (2013), and Fine, Thank You!
-(2019).

-In 2007, Holland formed The Refugees with Cidny Bullens and Wendy Waldman.
-As of January 2020, The Refugees have released two albums, Unbound (2009) and Three (2012); and the EP How Far It Goes in 2019.
+She has since released multiple solo albums and collaborated with the folk trio The Refugees.

+In March 2025, Holland released her latest album, I Made It This Far, recorded in studios across California and British Columbia and praised by critics for its introspective songwriting and mature sound.

 Early life and education

 Holland grew up in Passaic and Clifton, New Jersey.
 She began learning piano at age 5 from her father, Irwin Heilner, who was a composer and songwriter.

 At age 14 she began playing the guitar, writing songs, and performing in New Jersey and New York City.
 She appeared twice on Izzy Young's Folk Show on WBAI and in 1969 her song, "When I Hear About War" was published in Broadside magazine.
 She attended the New Lincoln School in New York City (Grades 11-12) where she studied music with Philip Corner and Cathy MacDonald, and also took classes at the Mannes School of Music.

 She briefly attended the Berklee College of Music and later received her B.A. in Jazz Studies at Livingston College (Rutgers University) where she studied with, and was mentored by, jazz pianist Kenny Barron.

 In 1977 Holland moved to Los Angeles to pursue her career.
 In 1996 she became the first student to earn a master's degree in Commercial Music from California State University, Los Angeles and in 1997 joined the faculty; running the Master's in Commercial Music from 1998-2010.